 - college graduates (almost 40% of college grads have used ridesharing services)

 That’s also the profile of the generation that’s going to be joining the workforce over the next five years.
-To bring them in the door, it would be wise to include Shared Rides and uberPOOL as part of your commuter benefits.
+To bring them in the door, it would be wise to include Shared Rides as part of your commuter benefits.

 What’s it worth?